tari-labs/tari-university/layer2scaling/more-landscape/landscape-update.md

 - Must be provably secure in the *plain public-key model*;
 - Must satisfy the normal Schnorr equation, whereby the resulting signature can be written as a function of a combination of the public keys;
 - Must allow for Interactive Aggregate Signatures (IAS) where the signers are required to cooperate;
-- Must allow for Non-interactive Aggregate Signatures (NAS) where the aggregation can to be done by anyone;
+- Must allow for Non-interactive Aggregate Signatures (NAS) where the aggregation can be done by anyone;
 - Must allow each signer to sign the same message;
 - Must allow each signer to sign their own message.